bencz/anvil/doc/ARM64_REFACTOR.md

 ### 3. Code Quality Issues
 - Redundant load/store sequences
 - No peephole optimization
-- Type-size mismatches (using x registers for i32 values)

 ### 4. Missing Features
 - No callee-saved register preservation when needed
-- No proper handling of large immediates in all cases
 - Limited floating-point register usage

 ## Proposed Architecture